an3urysm/live-share/docs/quick-start-join.md

 Creative Commons Attribution 4.0 License (International): https://creativecommons.org/licenses/by/4.0/legalcode -->

-# Join your first collaboration session
+# Quickstart: Join your first collaboration session

 Welcome to Visual Studio Live Share!
 Live Share lets you to achieve greater confidence at speed by streamlining collaborative editing, debugging, and more in real-time during development.
 You get real-time sharing in tools you love, can share the full context of your code, collaboratively edit while still navigating files independently, securely share local servers, and even collaboratively debug while still retaining the ability to inspect on your own.

 Ready to get going?
 Team collaboration should be so quick and natural, that it becomes harder not to do it!
 For this reason, Visual Studio Live Share makes it simple to get started, so that you can seamlessly begin sharing your work and ideas.

-Just follow these steps to join a collaboration session:
+Just follow these steps to join a collaboration session.

-## 1. Download and install Visual Studio Live Share
+## 1. Install the extension

+Installing the extension is easy.
+Just follow these steps:

 <table style="width: 100%; border-style: none;">
 <tr>